hagenblix/hagenblix.github.io/_pages/about.md

 <!-- Old News

+Event: (The P.I.T, Brooklyn)

+:   *July 11, 2025:* I'll be doing a book event & reading with collaborators at [The P.I.T.  in Brooklyn!](https://www.propertyistheft.org/events-1/2294g6dzfx5atk0fmwvif02b1uqyuc).
+Come by!

 Podcast: Half The Answer
 : *May 8, 2025*: [Why We Fear AI](https://www.liberalcurrents.com/half-the-answer-11-why-we-fear-ai/) with Caitlin M. Green & Trent R. Nelson